INTERNATIONAL DEVELOPMENT POLICY AND MANAGEMENT SPECIALIZATION

 A career in international development or other global fields requires a broad understanding of international institutions, economics and politics, but some people with specific interests or career aspirations may wish to gain a deeper understanding of particular sub-fields.
 Accordingly, there are a number of relevant areas that Wagner offers greater depth in through regular course offerings, including economic growth and inequality, organizations and management in international contexts, international public and social finance, environment and sustainability, human rights and humanitarian aid, global health and food security, and global governance.
 A few of these areas cover broad territory and are further organized into more refined clusters of courses.

 Below is an overview of the required coursework.
 For detailed information, view the program checksheet

-DEGREE CORE COURSES
+DEGREE CORE requirements

 Students complete the following courses:

-Students must also complete 6 credits from the following areas:
+Students must complete the following courses: